archie-judd/job-count/README.md

-# Job Count - Count LinkedIn Job Postings
+# Job Count - Count Job Postings

 `job-count` is a python CLI tool for counting the number of job postings on LinkedIn.